bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:41:32

-Well I want to ask you guys.
+I want to ask you guys.
 Why do we want this on Bitcoin?
 Because it sounds like...

 Sjors Provoost: 00:41:37